 |How to Select Hoof Boots for Riding |

 Hoof boots are comparable in many ways to hiking boots for people.
-Designed to be worn for riding on the flat or on the trail, horse boots fit snugly onto a horse's unshod hooves to protect them from chipping or injuries such as stone bruises and to provide traction on uneven terrain.
+Designed to be worn for riding on the flat or on the trail, hoof boots fit snugly onto a horse's unshod hooves to protect them from chipping, from injuries such as stone bruises and to provide traction on uneven terrain.
 They can be worn on both front and hind feet, and are popular with horse owners who keep their horses barefoot.
-While unshod horses often do well being ridden or turned out on soft terrain, some require the help of hoof boots to stay comfortable and sound on trail or during long rides.
+While unshod horses often do well being ridden or turned out on soft terrain, some require the help of hoof boots to stay comfortable and sound on trails or during long rides.

 Hoof boots are also handy to have on hand in the event of a lost shoe, and some riders carry one with them while hacking for just that purpose.
 Hoof boots are also an asset for riding when a horse's feet are tender while transitioning from wearing shoes to going barefoot.